 This course is designed to further one's communicative proficiency at the advanced level.
 Emphasis is on developing one's interpersonal, interpretive and presentational skills.
-Vocabulary will focus on societal issues, economics, higher education, finance, the arts, media, advertising and literature.
-Grammatical concepts will emphasize the more advanced verb tenses to increase fluency and proficiency in the language.
-In addition, the students will compare and contrast various Hispanic cultures as well as reading authentic works of Hispanic literature.
+Vocabulary will focus on societal issues, economics, higher education, finance, the arts and the workforce.
+Grammatical concepts will emphasize the more advanced and complex verb structures.
+Students will also further develop their critical reading and interpretation skills through various authentic short stories, narratives, poems and the comparing and contrasting of the Hispanic culture.